 This guide contains various topics of interest to veterans, including the Uniformed Services Employment and Reemployment Rights Act (USERRA), Wounded Warriors Leave (WWL), the Veterans' Preference Act of 1944 and retirement credit for military service.
-Several National Agreeement provisions and Memorandums of Understanding (MOUs) that apply specifically to military veterans are included in this guide.
-Employees can review these and other "M-documents" in the Materials Reference System (MRS) on the NALC website at nalc.org/workplace-issues/resources/materials-reference-system.
-Members are encouraged to explore the MRS for information as it relates to veterans and many other subjects important to letter carriers.
+The guide also discusses several National Agreement provisions and Memorandums of Understanding (MOUs) that apply specifically to military veterans.
+Employees can review these and other "M-documents" in the Materials Reference System (MRS) on the NALC website at nalc.org/ workplace-issues/resources/materials-reference-system.
+Members are encouraged to explore the MRS for information on these and many other subjects important to letter carriers.